Anamika1911/ArchitecturalKatas/KeyCapabilities/FishStatistics.md

 - Fish movement

 ## Assumptions
-- Cameras are object recon
+- Cameras have object recognition techniques and they are able to identify individual fish, its species, fish movement and parasites.
+- Devices have sufficient power supply.

 ## Block Diagram

 ## Architecture